 1200 Main Street West, room 3U35

 We will include adult patients with irritable bowel syndrome (IBS) whose symptoms improve on a gluten-free diet.
-Participants will be asked to follow a gluten-free diet for the duration of the study and will be asked to consume granola bars containing either different wheat components or gluten-free flour (placebo).
+Participants will be asked to follow a gluten-free diet for the duration of the study and will be asked to consume granola bars containing either gluten, whole wheat flour and gluten, or gluten-free flour (placebo).
 Participants will receive all three dietary challenges in a random order during a period of 10 weeks and their symptoms and gut function during each challenge will be assessed.
-The objective is to investigate the mechanisms by which wheat cause symptoms in IBS patients.
-If successful, the results of this project will allow for the development of more targeted diet therapy alternatives to wheat flour.
+The objective is to investigate the mechanisms by which wheat causes symptoms in IBS patients.
+If successful, the results of this project will provide evidence as to whether gluten or other wheat components trigger gastrointestinal symptoms in IBS patients.

 Adults aged 18+ with an IBS diagnosis based on Rome IV criteria who previously improved while on a gluten-free diet, are able to comply with the study procedures, and have signed the Informed Consent may be eligible for the study.